 ETSU Families First Office Locations:

-During the past five years the ETSU Families First program has assisted thousands of TANF (Temporary Aid to Needy Families) clients in finding jobs, achieving educational degrees, and attaining greater financial independence.
+During the past seven years the ETSU Families First program has assisted thousands of TANF (Temporary Aid to Needy Families) clients in finding jobs, achieving educational degrees, and attaining greater financial independence.
 Presented below are but a few examples of those success stories:

 In Greene County a young, single mother had the goal of becoming a schoolteacher.
 But with four young children, living in public housing and virtually no economic resources, this goal seemed no more than an unlikely dream.
 However, with the assistance of Families First she was able to have subsidized daycare for her children, help with transportation costs, and counseling.
 This enabled her to work part-time while going to ETSU full-time.
 She completed her B.S. degree in Education, passed her licensure exam and now works in the Sullivan County School System.
 Her income and benefits package allows her to support her family without any state aid, provides financial stability, and perhaps most importantly, in realizing her dream she has shown her children a very positive role model.